Imanuelle-glitch/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display third line of a file first by seperating the grouped lines
+redirect the output of a command into a file